 Setting this study apart from previous research, the team sent surveys to the physician of each patient to determine the body surface area (BSA) affected by psoriasis.
 Subjects were divided into groups of psoriasis severity based on this information.

 Over an average 4 years of follow-up, the researchers calculated the number of deaths that occurred per 1,000 person-years.
-Person-years is a measure that combines the number of study participants with the length of time they took part in the study.

 The study revealed that there were 3.24 deaths per 1,000 person-years among participants without psoriasis, compared with 6.39 deaths per 1,000 person-years for subjects with severe psoriasis – defined as psoriasis that covers more than 10 percent of a patient’s BSA.